 In Children of Jocasta, Natalie Haynes reimagines the Oedipus and Antigone stories from the perspectives of two of the women who have often been overlooked: retelling the myth to reveal a new side of an ancient story.

-Natalie's second novel, The Children of Jocasta, will be published early in 2017.
+Natalie's second novel, The Children of Jocasta, was published early in 2017.